oat-sa/taohub-articles/forge/Documentation for core components/helpers.md

 ![](http://forge.taotesting.com/attachments/388/form-elements.png)

 One of the main methods of implementation is the *rendering* method.
-It will produce the output to be displayed.<br/>
+It will produce the output to be displayed.

 Look at the following piece of code that will render an HTML text field: